seungjinlee1125/subtitle-cralwer/README.md

 ## Oveview

-* While I have been studying English nowadays, I realized that some needs for looking into some example sentences, which are spoken by real natives.
+* While I have been studying English in U.S. nowadays, I realized that some needs for looking into some example sentences, which are spoken by real natives.
 However, whenever I try to find it, I always find it difficult to be convinced.
 Therefore, I've been thinking about **the English studying support program** which finds subtitle files with various extensions and save them to the database and shows requested result with the contexts.

 * Since I've never experienced general development project with databases, it would be the great chance for me to start Web Development.
 I expect that I would be able to work with several web frameworks, libraries, version control tools and cloud services like AWS, Azure.